chauff/cse1500-web-transcripts/Lecture-2.md

 ![ZDNet web site](img/L2-zdnet-2014.png)

+While it is easy to point to very old Web designs and fault them, it should also be pointed out that in those times, every single HTTP request/response pair was time-consuming and expensive to achieve.
+It made sense to push as much content as possible into a single Web page which could then be sent to the client in a single HTTP response.

-### If you cannot make it self-evident, make it self-explanatory
+### Rule: If you cannot make it self-evident, make it self-explanatory

 Self-explanatory sites require users to expend a small amount of cognitive effort.
 When a site is not self-explanatory, a small amount of explanatory text can go a long way.
 In today's mobile world, it is wise to keep the mobile user in mind as well (scrolling is expensive).